 In February 2020, upon recommendation by the Compensation and Human Resource Committee (the "Committee") and its independent compensation consultant, the Board approved an amendment to the NCR Corporation 2017 Stock Incentive Plan (the "2017 Stock Plan"), approving an additional 12 million shares for issuance under the 2017 Stock Plan, subject to stockholder approval.
-The amendment also eliminates certain 2017 Stock Plan terms relating to the "performance-based compensation" requirements of Section 162(m) of the Federal Internal Revenue Code. (which changes will become effective for the 2017 Stock Plan even if stockholders do not approve this proposal).
+The amendment also eliminates certain 2017 Stock Plan terms relating to the "performance-based compensation" requirements of Section 162(m) of the Federal Internal Revenue Code (which changes will become effective for the 2017 Stock Plan even if stockholders do not approve this proposal).
 Those Internal Revenue Code provisions were repealed effective January 1, 2018, and as such no longer apply to 2017 Stock Plan awards made on and after November 4, 2017.
-However, as described below, the 2017 Stock Plan as amended by the Proposed Amendment will continue to retain certain features originally designed for Section 162(m) compliance that are now recognized by our stockholders as best practices, such as the use of individual award limits for directors and employee stock-based awards and the application of objective criteria for performance-based awards.
+However, as described below, the 2017 Stock Plan as amended by the Proposed Amendment will continue to retain certain features originally designed for Section 162(m) compliance that are now recognized by our stockholders as best practices, such as the use of individual award limits for directors and employee stock-based awards.
 The amendment will be referred to herein as the "Proposed Amendment."